Xanthoria calcicola

 Xanthoria calcicola is a species of saxicolous and corticolous (rock- and bark-dwelling), crustose lichen in the family Teloschistaceae.

 Taxonomy

 The lichen was formally described as a new species in 1937 by the Ukrainian lichenologist Alfred Oxner.
 Molecular analysis published in 1998 confirmed the genetic distinctiveness between Xanthoria calcicola and Xanthoria parietina.

 Distribution

 Xanthoria calcicola is found in the southern temperate region of Europe, with its distribution range stretching from southern Scandinavia south to the Mediterranean Basin.
 Its presence extends eastward from Great Britain, reaching as far as Ukraine and various regions in the Middle East.
 The lichen grows primarily on stone, but is also frequently found growing on bark.
-A study conducted in Sweden found that X. calcicola typically does not prefer trees as habitats and only colonises them when they are in close proximity to an existing population on a wall.
+A study conducted in Sweden found that X. calcicola typically does not prefer trees as habitats and only colonises them when they are near an existing population on a wall.

 Species interactions

 Several species of lichenicolous (lichen-dwelling) fungi are known to parasitise Xanthoria calcicola, including: Didymocyrtis slaptoensis, Pyrenochaeta xanthoriae, Didymocyrtis cf. consimilis, Erythricium aurantiacum, and Illosporiopsis christiansenii.